Rubio calls on Biden administration to blacklist Huawei spin-off Honor - NewsBreak

 Rubio calls on Biden administration to blacklist Huawei spin-off Honor

-WASHINGTON, Oct 14 (Reuters) - Republican Senators led by Marco Rubio on Thursday called on the Biden administration to blacklist Honor, a former unit of embattled Chinese telecoms giant Huawei, describing the firm as a threat to national security.
+WASHINGTON, Oct 14 (Reuters) - Republican U.S. senators led by Marco Rubio on Thursday called on the Biden administration to blacklist Honor, a former unit of embattled Chinese telecoms giant Huawei, describing the firm as a threat to national security.

-In a letter dated Thursday Oct.
-14 seen by Reuters, Rubio described Honor as essentially an “arm” of the Chinese government with newly unfettered access the same prized U.S. technology currently denied to Huawei.
-The letter adds their voices to a growing chorus of China hawks calling for the blacklisting.
+In a letter dated Thursday, seen by Reuters, Rubio described Honor as essentially an "arm" of the Chinese government with newly unfettered access the same prized U.S. technology currently denied to Huawei.
+The letter adds to a growing chorus of China hawks calling for the blacklisting.

-By spinning off Honor, “Beijing has effectively dodged a critical American export control,” Rubio wrote, in a letter signed also by Senators John Cornyn and Rick Scott.
-In November 2020, Huawei sold off its lower-end smartphone brand Honor.
+By spinning off the Chinese telecom giant's budget smartphone brand in November 2020, "Beijing has effectively dodged a critical American export control," Rubio wrote in the letter also signed by Senators John Cornyn and Rick Scott.

 "By failing to act in response, the Department of Commerce risks setting a dangerous precedent and communicating to adversaries that we lack the capacity or willpower to punish blatant financial engineering by an authoritarian regime."

-Honor, Commerce, Huawei and the Chinese Embassy in Washington did not immediately respond to requests for comment.
-(Reporting by Alexandra Alper; Editing by Diane Craft)
+Honor and the Department of Commerce in Washington did not immediately respond to requests for comment.

+Huawei declined to comment beyond noting a prior statement that said it would not hold any shares or be involved in managing Honor following the spinoff.
+The Chinese Embassy in Washington said the U.S. had kept "smearing" Huawei without presenting solid evidence to support its accusations.

+The Trump administration placed Huawei on a trade blacklist in 2019, arguing the company posed a national security threat, which Huawei denies.
+Putting the company on the so-called entity list has meant its U.S. suppliers have had to obtain special licenses to sell key items like semiconductors to the firm.

 Comments / 0